-Primordial Water at the Louvre: An Exhibition Exploring Mesopotamia and Water Management
+Primordial Water at the Louvre: An Exhibition Exploring Water in Ancient Mesopotamia

-What if the earliest great civilizations could offer insights on how we should think about water today?
-The Louvre Museum presents a new journey through its permanent collection with Primordial Water, an exhibition exploring the central role of water in ancient Mesopotamian societies.
-Running from May 20, 2026, to March 15, 2027, this display is specifically located in rooms 227 to 230 within the Richelieu and Sully wings.
+What if the earliest civilizations could shed light on how we relate to water today?
+The Louvre Museum in Paris presents Primordial Water, Lessons from Mesopotamia, a new exhibition exploring the vital role of water in Mesopotamian civilization.
+The exhibit will be on view from May 20, 2026, to March 15, 2027.
+Located in rooms 227 to 230 of the Richelieu and Sully wings, with a central display in room 230 of the Richelieu wing, this journey through the Department of Oriental Antiquities delves into early irrigation systems, hydraulic engineering, and their impact on ancient societies.

 Crossed by the Tigris and the Euphrates rivers, Mesopotamia is the birthplace of the world’s earliest irrigation systems.
 This exhibition explores how these hydraulic constructions—canals, aqueducts, dikes, and artificial lakes—revolutionized the relationship between the inhabitants and their land.
 This technological leap profoundly reshaped the social, political, and economic structures of the region’s first city-states.